How to create a conversion funnel for your industrial company

 - Visit the website.

-- Leave the contact information to receive additional information and thus become a lead.
+- Leave their contact information so as to receive additional information and thus become a lead.

-- Consume the content that your company sends via email.
+- Absorb the content that your company sends via email.

 - Make a purchase and become a customer.

 At the beginning of the funnel there are many visitors, but the number gradually decreases throughout the different phases.